yorek/azure-sql-db-samples/samples/02-resilient-connections/dotnet/README.md

 }
 ```

-then make sure you have .NET Core 3.1 installed and run
+then make sure you have .NET Core 6.0 installed and run

 ```bash
 dotnet run
 ```

-while in the `advanced` or `simple` folder.
+while in the `simple`, `advanced` or `automatic` folder.